-6. Race Relations - AP 205
+6. Anti-Racism - AP 205

-The District acknowledges the challenge of becoming responsive to the needs of a pluralistic society and affirms that the racial, ethno-cultural, linguistic and religious diversity of its students, staff, and community is a source of enrichment and strength for Canada.
+The District acknowledges the necessity of becoming responsive in a pluralistic society and affirms that the racial, ethno-cultural, linguistic and religious diversity of its students, staff, and community is a source of enrichment and strength for Canada.

-As an educational institution, the District has a special responsibility to develop positive values, attitudes, knowledge and practices by developing a framework which will promote and support equity, justice and access to all.
+As an educational institution, the District has a special responsibility to develop positive values, attitudes, knowledge and practices by developing a framework to promote and support equity, justice and access to all.